From Weibel seeds to collisionless dynamos beyond pair-plasmas: Methods

 To put our results in context, it is nevertheless useful to quantify the magnetic and fluid damping in terms of analogous dimensionless quantities, comparing inverse timescales of processes creating and dissipating magnetic and fluid kinetic energy on the outer scale $L$.
 The fluid Reynolds number compares inertial processes $\sim u_0/L$ to (viscous) flow damping $\sim \nu/L^2$, while the magnetic Reynolds number compares field line stretching by the flow $\sim u_0/L$ to resistive dissipation of magnetic fields $\sim \eta/L^2$.
 Thus, a plausible generalization of these quantities is

-where $\left.\gamma_U\right|_{k_0}$ and $\left.\gamma_B\right|_{k_0}$ are the damping rates of the mass flow and the magnetic field, respectively, taken at the wavenumber corresponding to the box scale $k=k_0\equiv 2\pi/L$.
+where $\left.\gamma_U^-\right|_{k_0}$ and $\left.\gamma_B^-\right|_{k_0}$ are the damping rates of the mass flow and the magnetic field, respectively, taken at the wavenumber corresponding to the box scale $k=k_0\equiv 2\pi/L$.

-In Appendix~\ref{appA} we confirm that the damping of the mass flow is governed by the ion closure parameter $k_{0,i}$, and the magnetic field damping by the electron closure parameter $k_{0,e}$.
-Such separation of the electron and ion physics requires the mass ratio to be sufficiently large.
-Specifically, the damping rate of the mass flow scales approximately as $\gamma_U\propto k^2/k_{0,i}$, that is, with the same $k$-dependence as the diffusive flow damping in a viscous fluid.
-However, the damping rate of the magnetic field scales approximately as $\gamma_B\propto k^4/k_{0,e}$, which is consistent with a hyperdiffusive damping.
+In the following, we will show that in the 10-moment system employing the heat flux closure given in Eq.~(\ref{closure}), the damping of the mass flow is governed by the ion closure parameter $k_{0,i}$, and the magnetic field damping by the electron closure parameter $k_{0,e}$.
+Specifically, the damping rate of the mass flow scales approximately as $\gamma_U^-\propto k^2/k_{0,i}$, that is, with the same $k$-dependence as the diffusive flow damping in a viscous fluid.
+However, the damping rate of the magnetic field scales approximately as $\gamma_B^-\propto k^4/k_{0,e}$, which is consistent with a hyperdiffusive damping.
+As we shall see, such separation of the electron and ion physics requires the mass ratio to be sufficiently large.

+To establish how the damping of the mass flows and magnetic fields depend on the closure parameters, we have performed one dimensional simulations initialized with sinusoidally varying, divergence-free perturbations of the respective quantities.
+The self-consistent exponential decay of these perturbations was used to fit flow and magnetic decay rates, $\gamma_U^-$ and $\gamma_B^-$.
+In particular, for the mass flow decay studies, the only non-vanishing component of the (equal) ion and electron flows are initially $u_{\alpha z} = u_{\alpha z 0} \sin(k x)$.
+For the magnetic decay studies only the electrons have a non-zero initial velocity of the same form with a flow amplitude $u_{ez0}=B_{y0}k/(e\mu_0 n_e)$, corresponding to a magnetic field perturbation $B_y = B_{y0} \cos(k x)$.
+These simulations use the same linear box size as our dynamo simulations (namely, $L$ that defines $k_0=2\pi/L$ used for normalization), while employing ten times higher resolution for improved accuracy.